mozilla/source-map/CONTRIBUTING.md

 * `dist/test/*` - These are the test files built for running as xpcshell unit tests within mozilla-central.

-## Filing Issues

-If you are filing an issue for a bug or other misbehavior, please provide:

-* **A test case.** The more minimal the better, but sometimes a larger test case cannot be helped.
-This should be in the form of a gist, node script, repository, etc.

-* **Steps to reproduce the bug.** The more exact and specific the better.

-* **The result you expected.**

-* **The actual result.**

 ## Submitting Pull Requests